TheFrug/Seekers-of-New-Tiena/DM/Session Prep/Session 11 Prep.md

  - [[Holly]] the [[Ratoska]] reveals that her employer was [[Bobby Sparkles]]
  - Ricky Rat's Break-in and Ratmancer's attempted escape
  - Brother Merric's arrest:
-	 - Upon arrival to the scene, [[Baron Clungunford Rose]] demands that Brother Merric be detained in the holding house on suspicion of enabling an attack on the [[Church of Chauntea]]
+	 - Upon arrival to the scene, [[Clungunford Rose]] demands that Brother Merric be detained in the holding house on suspicion of enabling an attack on the [[Church of Chauntea]]
 	 - Evidence: Blocking entry into the church, being a rat
 	 - Tells party to return home for rest and asks that they investigate in the morning.
  - Calendula's Nightmare manipulated by [[Dionaea]]